-Spatial graph convolutions generally follows a three-step paradigm: message generation, feature aggregation and feature update.
+Spatial graph convolutions generally follow a three-step paradigm: message generation, feature aggregation and feature update.
 This can be mathematically written as:

-where $\mathbf x_i$ and $\mathbf y_i$ is the input and output feature vector of node $i$, $\mathbf e_{ij}$ is the feature vector of the edge (or more generally, the relationship) between node $i$ and its neighbor node $j$, and $\mathcal N(i)$ denotes the neighbor of node $i$, which could be more generally defined.
+where $\mathbf x_i$ and $\mathbf y_i$ is the input and output feature vector of node $i$, $\mathbf e_{ij}$ is the feature vector of the edge (or more generally, the relationship) between node $i$ and its neighbor node $j$, and $\mathcal N(i)$ denote the neighbor of node $i$, which could be more generally defined.

-In the previous subsection, we show the spectral interpretation of GCN~\cite{kipf2016semi}.
+In the previous subsection, we show the spectral interpretation of GCN~\citep{kipf2016semi}.
 The model also has its spatial interpretation, which can be mathematically written as:

 where $\hat d_i$ and $\hat d_j$ is the $i$-th and $j$-th row sums of $\hat{\mathbf A}$ in Eq.~\ref{eq:gcn_mat}.
-For each node, the model takes a weighted sum of its neighbors' features as well as its own feature and applies a linear transformation to obtain the result.
-In practice, multiple GCN layers are often stack together with non-linear functions after convolution to encode complex and hierarchical features.
-Nonetheless, Wu et al.~\cite{wu2019simplifying} show that the model still achieves competitive results without non-linearity.
+For each node, the model takes a weighted sum of its neighbors' features as well as its own features and applies a linear transformation to obtain the result.
+In practice, multiple GCN layers are often stacked together with non-linear functions after convolution to encode complex and hierarchical features.
+Nonetheless, \citet{wu2019simplifying} show that the model still achieves competitive results without non-linearity.

-Although GCN as well as other spectral graph convolutions achieve competitive results on a number of benchmarks, these methods assume the presence of all nodes in the graph and fall in the category of transductive learning.
-Hamilton et al.~\cite{hamilton2017inductive} propose GraphSAGE that performs graph convolutions in inductive settings, when there are new nodes during inference (\emph{e.g.} newcomers in the social network).
+Although GCN as well as other spectral graph convolutions achieve competitive results on a number of benchmarks, these methods assume the presence of all nodes in the graph and fall in the category of transductive learning. \citet{hamilton2017inductive} propose GraphSAGE that performs graph convolutions in inductive settings, when there are new nodes during inference (\emph{e.g.} newcomers in the social network).
 For each node, the model samples its $K$-hop neighbors and uses $K$ graph convolutions to aggregate their features hierarchically.
 Furthermore, the use of sampling also reduces the computation when a node has too many neighbors.